geo-ant/varpro/README.md

 ### Global Fitting of Multiple Right Hand Sides

-Before, we have passed a single column vector as the observations.
-It is also possible to pass a matrix, whose columns represent individual observations.
-We are now fitting a problem with multiple right hand sides. `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.
+In the example above, we have passed a single column vector as the observations.
+The library also allows fitting multiple right hand sides.
+Those are described as a matrix, whose columns represent individual observations.
+When fitting multiple right hand sides, `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.